HunterBelanger/papillon-ndl/docs/usage/cpp.rst

 ElasticDopplerBroadener.
 The two possible broadeners are ElasticSVT (the default), or ElasticDBRC, which applied the Doppler Broadening Rejection Correction (DBRC).
-This method requires the 0 Kelvin elastic scattering cross section, so we will load that, and the apply DBRC to U235.
+This method requires the 0 Kelvin elastic scattering cross section, so we will load that, and then apply DBRC to U235.

 .. code-block:: c++